-We, VALID Nutrition, a company limited by guarantee, registered in Ireland (company number 452781), Charity Regulation Authority (number 20065737), which has been granted Charitable Status (charity number CHY17583), with its registered office at Cuibin Farm, Derry Duff, Bantry, Co.
-Cork, Republic of Ireland is committed to protecting and respecting your privacy.
+VValid Nutrition – a company limited by guarantee, registered in Ireland (company number 452781), with Charity Regulation Authority number (20065737), and with charitable status for trading purposes from the Irish Revenue Commissioners (charity number CHY17583); and a registered office at Cuibin Farm, Derry Duff, Bantry, Co.
+Cork, Ireland – is committed to protecting and respecting your privacy.

-This statement sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by VALID Nutrition.
+This statement sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.
-By visiting www.validnutrition.org you are accepting and consenting to the practices described in this statement.
+By visiting our website at www.validnutrition.org you are accepting and consenting to the practices described in this statement.

-For the purposes of the General Data Protection Regulation (“GDPR”), the data controller is the entity defined as Valid Nutrition as defined above and having the address as defined above.
+For the purpose of the General Data Protection Regulation (“GDPR”), the data controller is the entity defined as Valid Nutrition – as defined above.

 Personal information we may collect about you